algolia/algoliasearch-zendesk/README.md

 ## Front-end
 Follow the documentation [on the website](https://community.algolia.com/zendesk/).
 If you want to contribute or browse the code, follow [this link to the app/](./app/) folder.

+# Development

+The `package.json` in this repository holds 3 scripts:
+- `npm run release:docs`: Release the documentation site on https://community.algolia.com/zendesk/
+- `npm run release:app`: Release the JS library on npm
+- `npm run release`: Runs the previous scripts and git push